 Explore old market towns and picturesque villages in the heart of rural England

 Between these outstanding towns, the route follows ancient pathways along the Cotswold Edge that traverse sheep pastures and beech woodlands.
 It offers stunning panoramic views to the west, which on a clear day stretch to the Severn Bridges and the Black Mountains in Wales.
-It passes through picturesque towns and villages, like Broadway, Stanton, Painswick and Old Sodbury with manor houses, cottages, churches and country pubs built in characteristic honey coloured limestone.
+It passes through picturesque towns and villages, like Broadway, Stanton, Painswick and Old Sodbury, with manor houses, cottages, churches and country pubs built in characteristic honey-coloured limestone.
 And, there’s also evidence of earlier settlements, like the Stone Age burial chamber at Belas Knap and the Iron Age fort at Crickley Hill, one of a string of forts located along the Cotswold Edge.

 On our carefully planned self-guided tours you are free to explore the Cotswold Way by yourself, or in your own group, at a pace that you choose.
-We will book hand-picked accommodation, organise luggage transfers and provide maps and guide book, leaving you to relax, enjoy your holiday and leave your worries behind.
+We will book hand-picked accommodation, organise luggage transfers and provide maps and a guide book, leaving you to relax, enjoy your holiday and leave your worries behind.

 You can enjoy the pubs, teashops, B&Bs and all the hospitality that the heart of England has to offer

-If you would like a preview of some of the picture perfect places along the route, check out our photos on Flickr.
+If you would like a preview of some of the picture-perfect places along the route, check out our photos on Flickr.